 This qu estion was not displayed to the respondent.
 Q25.
 Ple ease check all Montgomery County ZIP codes located in your hospital's CBSA.
-This qu estion was not displayed to the respondent.
-O26.
-Ple ease check all Prince George's County ZIP codes located in your hospital's CBSA. i nis qu estion was not displayed to the respondent.
-Q27.
-Ple ease check all Queen Anne's County ZIP codes located in your hospital's CBSA.
-This qu estion was not displayed to the respondent.
+This qu sestion was not displayed to the respondent.
+Q26.
+Ple ease check all Prince George's County ZIP codes located in your hospital's CBSA.
+This qu estion was not displayed to the respondent. ∩27 Pla ease check all Queen Anne's County ZIP codes located in your hospital's CBSA. ı nıs qu estion was not displayed to the respondent.
 Q28.
 Ple ease check all Somerset County ZIP codes located in your hospital's CBSA.
-This qu estion was not displayed to the respondent. ∩20 DI ease check all St. Mary's County ZIP codes located in your hospital's CBSA.
-This qu estion was not displayed to the respondent.
+This qu nestion was not displayed to the respondent.
+Q29.
+Ple ease check all St. Mary's County ZIP codes located in your hospital's CBSA.
+This qu sestion was not displayed to the respondent.
 Q30.
 Ple ease check all Talbot County ZIP codes located in your hospital's CBSA.
 This qu estion was not displayed to the respondent.
-Q31.
-Ple ease check all Washington County ZIP codes located in your hospital's CBSA.
+O31 Ple ease check all Washington County ZIP codes located in your hospital's CBSA.
 This qu estion was not displayed to the respondent.
 Q32.
-PI ease check all Wicomico County ZIP codes located in your hospital's CBSA.
-This qu estion was not displayed to the respondent.
+Ple ease check all Wicomico County ZIP codes located in your hospital's CBSA.
+This qu nestion was not displayed to the respondent.
 Q33.
 Ple ease check all Worcester County ZIP codes located in your hospital's CBSA.
-This qu estion was not displayed to the respondent.
+This qu sestion was not displayed to the respondent.
 Q34.
 Ho ow did your hospital identify its CBSA?
 Based on ZIP codes in your Financial Assistance Policy.
-Please describe. based on 21° codes in your Financial Assistance Folicy.
-Fredse describe.
-6 Based on ZIP codes in your global budget revenue agreement.
 Please describe.
+10 ✓ Based on ZIP codes in your global budget revenue agreement.
+Please describe.
 21202, 21205, 21213, 21219, 21222, 21224, 21231 are the ZIP codes in our GBR agreement Based on patterns of utilization.
-Please describe. ✓ Other.
-Please describe.
-21218 and 21206 have also been included in the hospital CBSA in the past based on utilization and community health needs
+Please describe. ✓ Other, Please describe.
+21218 and 21206 have also been included in the hospital CBSA in the lose have and untilization and past based on utilization and community health needs